KOBENDigital/UmbLogExporter/README.md

 ## Writing Your Own Exporters
 The `UmbLogExporter.Core` project contains the `ILogExportBuilder` interface.
 The default implementation is `DefaultLogExportBuilder` which will give you a starting point for writing your own exporters.

-Excel was a good option to ship with the project as most clients will be familiar with searching data in Excel.
+Excel was a good option to ship with the project as most clients will be familiar with searching data using Excel.
 However, it could easily export to CSV, a database or a destination of your choosing.

+## Credits
+As 99.9% of the code in this project is based on the Log Viewer that ships with Umbraco 8 it would be rude not to credit the core team - thanks for all your hard work guys!